About Dean Richardson

 • Has appropriate professional civil-liability/indemnity insurance.

-• Undertakes at least a minimum of 30 hours Continual professional development (CPD) training annually.
+• Undertakes at least a minimum of 30 hours Continual professional development (CPD) annually (often much more than this).

 Dean’s methodologies of therapies include the following:-